joshfreeman00/GymFit/README.md

 * I want to clearly understand the context of the website and to learn more about the Gym.
 * I want to use the navigation bar to be taken to the appropiate page and, for better user experience, be able to go back to the home page within a click of a button.
-* I want to be able to see the pricing and the location.
+* I want to be able to clearly see the pricing.
 * I want to simply be able to contact the gym and enquire.

 ### Returning visitor: